 Prerequisite for this course:

 This course will give students a solid understanding of chemistry and its role in their lives and the world around them.
 It covers an introduction to the broad concepts in chemistry as well as a mathematical treatment of chemical quantities, reactions, gases, solutions, and acids and bases.
-There is also a fairly extensive unit included on organic chemistry and biochemistry.
+There is also an extensive unit included on organic chemistry and biochemistry.
 It is intended for students who plan on majoring in the life sciences or health sciences at college or university or who would simply like to complete a chemistry course as part of their high school education.
-The time commitment is roughly 5-7 hours per week but that will vary greatly depending upon a student’s abilities and working speed.
-The course could also be taken as a lead-up to an Honors Chemistry course later in high school.
-The student will probably experience some repetition of topics in Honors Chemistry after having taken Chemistry but repetition is a good way to make sure the basics are SOLID. 🙂 The topics covered will include:

 *The Scientific Method & Key Math Skills for Chemistry